Sheldon-Anderson/Deep_Learning/README.md

 # Deep-Learning
-I'll upload books, papers and projects into it.
+## I'll upload deep learning books and papers into it.